-When you hear the phrase “influencer marketing,” what comes to mind?
+When you hear the phrase "influencer marketing," what best practices come to mind?

 Most people think of celebrities.
 A famous or influential person with a significant amount of power and reach.
-While this definition is accurate, it’s only half right.
+While this definition is accurate, it's only half of influencer marketing best practices.

 Influencers aren't who we think they are.

 It's no secret that shoppers don't trust advertising.
 These days, celebrities aren't as influential as they used to be.
 Shoppers know this already so it's no surprise they've directed their trust elsewhere.

 A survey of 14,000 millennials found they're influenced by their peers.
 These peer-to-peer relationships are 10 times more likely to drive in-store sales.
 It's the same thing with other customer segments.